We are hiring hundreds of technical professionals in the upcoming years. Are you the next one?

 With the coming of this new era, we will need more solid aircraft technology specialists for a variety of roles.
 In 2017, we hired approximately 50 new technical employees, from aircraft mechanics to clerical staff.
 Technical Operations currently has a big recruitment drive for line maintenance personnel in particular, and Finnair will hire hundreds of mechanics in the next few years.
 Will you be the next?

 Finnair Technical Operations recruitment event on 25 January 2018

 Finnair will need many new flight safety specialists in the coming years.
 Each year, we aim to recruit dozens of aircraft mechanics and students to grow with us.

-We are organising a recruitment event for qualified mechanics from 3 to 6 p.m. on 25 January 2018.
-At the event, we will talk about our future prospects and the career opportunities offered by Finnair.
-At the same time, the participants will be able to peek into the aircraft hangar and observe maintenance through a live feed.
+We organised a recruitment event for qualified mechanics from on 25 January 2018.
+At the event, we talked about our future prospects and the career opportunities offered by Finnair.
+At the same time, the participants were able to peek into the aircraft hangar and observe maintenance through a live feed.

-The event will be streamed live, and we hope to reach as many students interested in the field as possible.
-Those taking part in the event at Finnair’s head office will meet Finnair employees and can take an express job interview if they wish, potentially opening a fast track to professional duties in Technical Operations.
+The event was streamed live, and we hope it reached as many students interested in the field as possible.
+Those who took part in the event at Finnair’s head office met Finnair employees and can had the chance to take an express job interview if they wished.

 About Finnair Technical Operations

 Finnair Technical Operations employs approximately 700 technical professionals and is part of Finnair’s Operations unit.
 The task of Technical Operations is to ensure the continuous airworthiness of the Finnair fleet.
 Finnair’s fleet is regularly maintained in accordance with approved maintenance programs.
 Finnair Technical Operations provides some of the maintenance services required by the fleet and procures the rest, such as basic engine and aircraft maintenance, from partners around the world.